Caesar Rodney: American Revolution

 Amidst the catastrophic events following the Battle of Brandywine and the British occupation of Wilmington and Philadelphia, a new General Assembly was elected in October 1777.
 First, it promptly put Rodney and McKean back into the Continental Congress.
 Then, with state President John McKinly in captivity and President George Read completely exhausted, they elected Rodney as President of Delaware on March 31, 1778.
 The office did not have the authority of a modern governor in the United States, so Rodney's success came from his popularity with the General Assembly, where the real authority lay, and from the loyalty of the Delaware militia, which was the only means of enforcing that authority.
+Via his distant Italian heritage, one source has identified Rodney as the first Italian-American governor of a U.S. state.

 Meanwhile, Rodney scoured the state for money, supplies and soldiers to support the national war effort.
 Delaware Continentals had fought well in many battles from the Battle of Long Island to the Battle of Monmouth, but in 1780 the army suffered its worst defeat at the Battle of Camden in South Carolina.
 The regiment was nearly destroyed and the remnant was so reduced it could only fight with a Maryland regiment for the remainder of the war.
 Rodney had done much to stabilize the situation, but his health was worsening, and he resigned his office on November 6, 1781, just after the conclusive Battle of Yorktown.

 Rodney was elected by the Delaware General Assembly to the United States Congress under the Articles of Confederation in 1782 and 1783 but was unable to attend because of ill health.
 However, two years after leaving the state presidency he was elected to the 1783/84 session of the Legislative Council and, as a final gesture of respect, the council selected him to be their speaker.
 His health was now in rapid decline and even though the Legislative Council met at his home for a short time, he died before the session ended.

 Death and legacy

 Rodney was tormented throughout his life by asthma, and his adult years were plagued by a facial cancer.
-He experienced expensive, painful, and futile medical treatments on the cancer.
+He experienced expensive, painful, and futile medical treatments for the cancer.
 Caesar wore a green scarf to hide his disfigured face.
 He died from the disease after eight years.
 His body is buried at an unmarked grave on his beloved farm, "Poplar Grove" (known as "Byfield" today).
 While there is a marker that appears to be a gravestone for Caesar Rodney at Christ Episcopal Church, this is merely a monument.
 Many sources cite that he is buried there; however, most Delaware historians believe that the remains of one of Rodney's unidentified relatives is buried there instead.
 Rodney actually is buried in an unmarked grave in his family's unmarked plot on their former 800-acre farm east of Dover Air Force Base.

 The Caesar Rodney School District in Delaware is named after him.